Are stop losses hurting your performance?

 Dirty Little Secret #1.
 Market Makers Run your Stop Losses

-A game that some market-makers played (these days, it will be computer algorithms) is “run the stops.”
-Forcing a stock low enough to trigger a large cluster of stop-loss orders (usually at round numbers or well-known support and resistance levels).
+Some market-makers play a game (these days, it will be computer algorithms) called “run the stops.”
+This game forces a stock low enough to trigger a large cluster of stop-loss orders (usually at round numbers or well-known support and resistance levels).
 After the stock sells at a popular stop loss price, the stock reverses direction and rallies.
 Here is how one market maker put it,

 we big boys are takin’ out all the suckas that are sittin’ in the corner with their thumbs in their mouth all worried that they trade is gonna get stopped out.
 Then I come along and, BLAM take those stops out and let the momentum take off as I start collectin’ chedda …..”